 If a change of venue is granted pursuant to Rule 11.1, the judge shall direct that a certified copy of the order granting the change of venue be transmitted to the circuit clerk of the county to which the venue has been changed.
 The circuit clerk of the county to which the venue has been changed must file the certified order and designate a docket number for said case for future reference.
-Unless otherwise directed by the judge, all pleadings, motions, orders of the court, and other matters thereafter filed shall bear both the original number of the county of original venue and the assigned number of the county of changed venue, and shall be filed with the circuit clerk of the county of original venue. . . .
+Unless otherwise directed by the judge, all pleadings, motions, orders of the county of original venue and the assigned number of the county of changed venue, and shall be filed with the circuit clerk of the county of original venue. . . .
 The clerk of the county of original venue shall handle any appeal.